 So what can be the best solution?

-Setting up your own VPN server in the Cloud!
+How to create your own VPN server in the Cloud?

 Having your own VPN server that can cater exclusively for you is very beneficial.
 You no longer have to share your VPN server with other people, Giving you much better performance and It’s much cheaper than subscribing to a VPN service.